 On October 1, 2010, the combined Carriers issued uniform personnel policies in a number of areas.
 These included the "Working Together Guidelines" the primary personnel policy governing all employees.
 The guidelines include a policy known as the "Working Together Expectations," which is a set of employee personnel guidelines that replaced the previous guidelines at United and Continental.
-The Working Together Guidelines became effective for flight attendants on November 26, 2010.

-The combined Carriers have also issued a common Equal Employment Opportunity policy, a common dress code for non-uniformed employees, and travel policies that provided reciprocal benefits for employees of both Carriers.
+On October 1, 2010, the combined Carriers also issued a common Equal Employment Opportunity policy, a common dress code for non-uniformed employees, and travel policies that provided reciprocal benefits for employees of both Carriers.
 According to McKeen, the combined Carriers have adopted a new compensation structure for management employees, replacing the compensation structures at United and Continental.

-Through March 2011, the combined Carriers plan to issue additional personnel policies, including a common perfect attendance reward policy, common incentive programs, common profit sharing program, common smoke-free workplace policy, common holiday schedules, common policy on office closings under adverse conditions, and a common vacation policy.
-In March 2011, the Carriers will implement a common policy on seniority and service credit and a common performance management statement.
+Through March 2011, the combined Carriers planned to issue additional personnel policies, including a common perfect attendance reward policy, common incentive programs, common profit sharing program, common smoke-free workplace policy, common holiday schedules, common policy on office closings under adverse conditions, and a common vacation policy.
+The Carrier reported that it planned to implement a common policy on seniority and service credit and a common performance management statement on March 1, 2011.
 According to McKeen, the combined Carriers will continue to harmonize remaining personnel policies and procedures during 2011.
 The Carriers also plan to announce a common benefits package for all non-union employees of the company that will be implemented on January 1, 2012.